Vyral/base-template/_posts/2019-06-03-the-power-of-before-and-after-marketing.md

 **Option B is making their home more neutral so as to appeal to a larger pool of buyers.** Only 10% of buyers can visualize themselves living in the home by looking past its current decor.
 Unfortunately, 90% (including buyer’s agents) can only see the home the way that it’s presented online.&nbsp;

 Option B is why we stage our homes.
-Barb Schwartz, who many call the founder of staging, **defines the act of staging as arranging a home such that a buyer can visualize themselves living there**, so the process helps to fill the gaps in homebuyers’ imaginations.&nbsp;
+Barb Schwartz, who many call the founder of staging, **defines the act of staging as "arranging a home such that a buyer can visualize themselves living there**," so the process helps to fill the gaps in homebuyers’ imaginations.&nbsp;

 For agents with our certification, we’ve put together 17 books in two volumes on before-and-after marketing, which cover common situations that real estate agents may run into with taste-specific homeowners.&nbsp;